magnusdv/ribd/README.md

 ```

 When we now run `condensedIdentity()` on `x`, this inbreeding is taken
-into account, giving the same answer as above.
+into account, giving the same answer as for `z` above.

 ``` r
 condensedIdentity(x, ids = 5:6)